ITTA's andragogical approach

 Designing effective training devices

-- It is increasingly common to see training devices in a Blended Learning format (a mix of digital and in-person).
+- It is more and more common to see training devices in Blended Learning format (mixture of digital and face-to-face).
 Therefore, the trainer must be able to adapt to all types of

 Choosing relevant pedagogical resources

 - With the numerous resources offered by the Internet (videos at hand, articles, podcasts, etc.), future learners already have access to all the knowledge they need if they wish.
 The questions the trainer should ask themselves are:

 - Is my training relevant to my learners?

 - To motivate participants, the trainer can use several tools at their disposal, such as corporate social networks, newsletters and blogs.

 - They can also motivate participants during the training with role-playing games and quizzes.

 - It is important to give feedback on the training.

 - If the training is online, check the indicators on the chosen platform.

 - There is also the possibility of sending a quick questionnaire to find out their feedback.